 - Otherwise violate this Agreement or any applicable Additional Terms.

 You agree to comply with all local, state, federal, national, foreign, supranational, and international laws, statutes, ordinances, regulations, treaties, directives, and agreements that apply to your use of the Site and Content.

 4. Monitoring.
-We may (but have no obligation to) monitor, evaluate, alter or remove content from the site, or analyze your access to or use of the Site, for the benefit of RCAC and the Actors Fund.
+We may (but have no obligation to) monitor, evaluate, alter or remove content from the site, or analyze your access to or use of the Site, for the benefit of RCAC and the Entertainment Community Fund.

 You may not use our trade names, trademarks, service marks or logos in connection with any product or service that is not ours, or in any manner that is likely to cause confusion.
 Nothing contained on the Site should be construed as granting any right to use any trade names, trademarks, service marks or logos without the express prior written consent of the owner.